 There are currently two primary alternative sources for the bone needed for the spinal fusion.
 Traditionally, some of the patient’s own bone has been harvested from the iliac crest (pelvic bone).
 This technique produces excellent results for the fusion.

 Early in 2003, the FDA approved a genetically engineered bone substitute for use in spinal fusions.
-Under the brand name, InFUSE, BMP converts stem cells into bone forming cells and stimulates rapid growth of bone at the targeted site.
-Using BMP eliminates the need for harvesting the patient’s own bone and speeds up the fusion process.
+Under the brand name, InFUSE, BMP converts stem cells into bone-forming cells and stimulates rapid growth of bone at the targeted site.
+Using this orthopedic stem cell treatment eliminates the need for harvesting the patient’s own bone and speeds up the fusion process.

-Using either form of bone graft can yield a high rate of fusion, but neither is 100 %.
-BMP has tended to give better rates of fusion than other graft materials, including pelvic bone.
+Using either form of bone graft can yield a high rate of fusion, but neither is 100 percent guaranteed.
+BMP tends to give better rates of fusion than other graft materials, including pelvic bone.

 What are the cages made of?